-Listen to this morning’s Scripture song – Psalm 55:17
+Listen to this morning’s Scripture song – Deuteronomy 32:4

 “And the sun stood still, and the moon stayed, until the people had avenged themselves upon their enemies.
 Is not this written in the book of Jasher?
 So the sun stood still in the midst of heaven, and hasted not to go down about a whole day.
 And there was no day like that before it or after it, that the LORD hearkened unto the voice of a man: for the LORD fought for Israel.” – (Joshua 10:13-14)

 Have you ever wished that God would stop time for you?
 I know there have been many times when I was in school that I have wished that God would speed time up.
 However, except for this one time in the history of the world, God keeps time clicking away very steadily.
 The seconds, minutes, hours, days, weeks, months, years, decades, centuries, and millennia just seem to fly on by.
 And the funny thing about time is that once it is gone, you cannot get it back.
-As I write this devotion I am 47 years old.
 It seems like yesterday when I was just starting out with my wife and family.
-It seems like just a few days has gone by since God brought us to Galloway, NJ to be the pastor of Jersey Shore.
+It seems like just a few days has gone by since God brought us to Galloway, NJ to be serve at Jersey Shore.
 Where does the time go?
-I had all kinds of dreams and visions about what I wanted to do, about where I wanted to be by now; but many of those things never came to pass.
+I had all kinds of dreams and visions about what I wanted to do, about where I wanted to be by now, but many of those things never came to pass.
 There is so much more that I would like to do before I die.

 There is one thing that we can learn from this passage of Scripture.
 It is that time is very precious.
 It is probably the most valuable thing that we possess, and we really don’t know how much of it we actually have left.
 We need to make the most of the time that we have left on this earth.
 What do you have left to finish in your life.
 What battles are you in the middle of fighting for the Lord.
 How about your family?
 Have you given your spouse, or your parents, or your children the time that you would like to have given them.
 Soon enough, either you or them will be gone forever; at least as far as our time on earth is concerned.
 Get busy!
 The sun is beginning to set on many of us.